onlaj/Piano-LED-Visualizer/README.md

 ## Putting everything together
 After connecting all cables as described above everything should fit nicely to case.
 If you don't have a 3d printer (like me) try to find some company or private person who will print it for you.
-I payed 12USD for my print.
+I paid 12USD for my print.

 ![Image](https://i.imgur.com/9MgNUl5.jpg?1)